Building Safety & Engineering

 We are therefore not able to speak to if, when and why engineers may take a different view but this is usually due to the information that they obtain through the course of their investigations or the passage of time, which can impact the risk associated with a decision.

-In the interest of your safety, we need to act on information when we get it and so will always review a decision which might previously have been taken in light of updated information when we receive it.
+In the interest of your safety, we need to act on information when we get it and so will always review previous decisions in light of updated information received.
 At Sapphire Court, further investigations were conducted which gave rise to updated information; informed by this and the information we were given at that time, NHG had to take the difficult decision to relocate residents.

 Technical questions